bezzlab/mzIdentMLVisualiser/README.md

           return rval
     ```
     Warning: Mind your indentation!
-  * Set your file paths.
+  * Set your root path to **root** variable.
     * tempfile - file path of your output json file.
     * javalib - file path of the java library(mzIdentMLExtractor.jar) located in mzIdentMLToJSON folder(see Install Galaxy Tool section).

-    Set these paths here accoringly.
+Make sure you have set these paths accurately.
+You can find a sample *datasets.py* file in *webcontroller* folder

 ### Install Galaxy Tool